-- Chinese stocks’ strong performance in 2020 resulted from the government’s firm COVID response that ensured that China was ‘first out’ of the pandemic.
+- Chinese stocks’ strong performance in 2020 resulted from the government’s firm COVID response that ensured China was “first out” of the pandemic.

 - China looks poised to benefit from a global recovery as vaccines are rolled out; financial services, select internet companies and consumer cyclicals are presenting attractive opportunities.

-- Key risks include tightening government policy, the ongoing strategic rivalry between China and the US, as well as state intervention in antitrust and the regulation of internet companies.
+- Key risks include tightening government policy and the ongoing strategic rivalry between China and the U.S., as well as state intervention in antitrust and the regulation of internet companies.

 Amid this strength, we see several scenarios that present some attractive opportunities for investors in Chinese stocks this year, but there are also several key risks that warrant careful consideration.

-A successful rollout of the COVID vaccine will lead to improved business confidence globally, and is likely to create a favourable backdrop for China’s industrial and export-oriented sectors.
+A successful rollout of the COVID-19 vaccine will lead to improved business confidence globally and is likely to create a favorable backdrop for China’s industrial and export-oriented sectors.
 China’s share of global exports has risen amid the global downturn, with most of the global supply chain disrupted.
 Additionally, cyclical consumer companies also look to benefit.
 As consumers turned cautious on spending due to COVID, saving levels were boosted.
-This provides more spending power and we expect consumption to rise with improving consumer confidence.
+This provides more spending power and we expect consumption to rise along with improving consumer confidence.

 The life insurance sector suffered last year because life policies tend to be sold rather than bought in China.
 A lack of face-to-face interaction caused by COVID made sales of life policies more difficult to new clients.
-Coupled with a resumption in new business growth after a very difficult 2020, the potential for rising dividends and still attractive valuations are factors that could possibly create a more favourable backdrop for the life sector.
+Coupled with a resumption in new business growth after a very difficult 2020, the potential for rising dividends and still-attractive valuations are factors that could possibly create a more favorable backdrop for the life sector.

 We think the wider financial services sector has significant growth potential.
 The post-World War II baby boomers is a large cohort that is reaching retirement age this decade.
-The collective wealth of China’s ageing population creates many opportunities in sectors such as life and health insurance, as well as wealth management, given this generation of retirees are wealthier, more willing to spend and invest in comparison with the last.
+The collective wealth of China’s aging population creates many opportunities in sectors such as life and health insurance, as well as wealth management, given this generation of retirees is wealthier and more willing to spend and invest compared to the last.